 When it comes to a midsize two-row SUV that has flown under the radar, Consumer Reports gives a seal of approval to the 2021 Hyundai Santa Fe.
 The Santa Fe is credited for responsive handling, a spacious interior, and stylish design.
 It also boasts good predicted reliability and owner satisfaction.

 In the three-row category, Consumer Reports recommends avoiding the clunky and unreliable 2021 Ford Explorer.
-Instead, drivers are encouraged to consider the 2021 Kia Telluride (if you can afford one!), or the lesser known 2021 Mazda CX-9.
+Instead, drivers are encouraged to consider the 2021 Kia Telluride (

 The Mazda CX-9 offers great handling, a responsive engine, smooth transmission, and a comfortable ride.
 It has scored well in crash tests and has good reliability.
 The only downsides are a tight third row and slightly tricky infotainment system, but these are minor complaints for an otherwise excellent choice.

 While the CX-9 hasn’t sold as well as some competitors,

 When it comes to picking a new car, everyone has a different opinion.
 Design, driveability, and owner satisfaction are all very subjective.

 As a result, the only way to really know if you will love your new car is by taking it for a test drive.
 Heck, test drive as many cars as you like.
 A new SUV is a big purchase, and you don’t want to be rushed into a decision.

 One more thing to take into consideration is the cost of